Steve20144/gem5/README.md

 ## SJENG
-For this particular benchmark, the CPI as well as the L2 cache miss-rate was particularly high.
-This implied that the decision to keep cache associativities constant was not working for this particular Benchmark.
-### Associativy Constant
 | **Configuration**                             | **CPI**    | **L1 D-Cache Miss Rate** | **L1 I-Cache Miss Rate** | **L2 Cache Miss Rate** |
 |-----------------------------------------------|------------|--------------------------|--------------------------|------------------------|
 | specsjeng_l1i32kB_l1d64kB_l22MB_line64        | 7.040276   | 0.121831                 | 0.000020                 | 0.999972              |